Exploiting Label Skewness for Spiking Neural Networks in Federated Learning: Related Work

 \section{Related Work}

 Researchers have investigated how to leverage the energy efficiency of SNNs in FL systems \cite{venkatesha2021federated}.
 Previous studies mainly focused on federated SNN learning across various application scenarios.
 For instance, FedSNN-NRFE \cite{xie2022efficient} exploited privacy-preserving FL, training SNN models for traffic sign recognition on the Internet of Vehicles.
 A distributed FL system with SNNs \cite{zhang2024federated} was built to process radar data collaboratively.
 SURFS \cite{aouedi2024surfs} proposed a robust and sustainable instruction detection system with federated SNN learning.
 Some studies also explore the compatibility of different FL architectures with SNNs.
-Hierarchical FL \cite{aouedi2023hfedsnn, aouedi2024surfs} was utilized with SNNs to lower the communication latency and enhance model robustness.
-Asynchronous federated SNN learning \cite{wang2023efficient} was introduced to reduce the impact of model staleness.
-Decentralized FL \cite{yang2022lead} was applied to enable edge devices to exploit bio-plausible architecture to train a global SNN model collaboratively.
+Hierarchical FL \cite{aouedi2023hfedsnn,aouedi2024surfs} was utilized with SNNs to lower the communication latency and enhance model robustness.

-However, these studies overemphasize the application implementation combining FL with SNNs and neglect the inherently heterogeneous data risks in real-world FL systems based on SNNs.
-Although several studies \cite{venkatesha2021federated, tumpa2023federated} have preliminarily explored the impact of non-IID data on federated SNN learning, the influence of one common non-IID data heterogeneous challenge called label skew is often neglected by most researchers.
+However, these studies overemphasize the application implementation by combining FL with SNNs and neglect the inherently heterogeneous data risks in real-world systems.
+Although several studies \cite{venkatesha2021federated,tumpa2023federated} have preliminarily explored the impact of non-IID data on federated SNN learning, the influence of one common non-IID data heterogeneous challenge called label skew is often neglected by most researchers.
 Meanwhile, few studies have investigated whether solutions for label skews in FL applied to ANNs like FedLC \cite{zhang2022federated} and FedConcat \cite{diao2024exploiting} remain the same effectiveness for SNNs.
 Motivated by current research limitations, this paper delves into tackling the significant drop in accuracy performance observed when implementing federated SNN learning under label skew.